 March is Women’s History Month and NavyTV thought it would be appropriate to reintroduce the Navy’s top four Sailors in 2010 — the first time all four awardees were women!
 Meet HMC Ingrid J. Cortez, OSC Samira McBride, HMC Shalanda L. Brewer, and CTC Cassandra L. Foote, as they talk about their pride in their work and their responsibility to their Sailors here on NavyTV.
 In July, 2010, the Chief of Naval Operations Adm.
 Gary Roughead presided over the pinning ceremony for the four Sailors of the Year, the first year all four awardees were women.

 Navigating the Seven Seas Father and son Vice Adm. and Master Chief Melvin Williams speak at a Navy Memorial “Authors on Deck” event about their memoir Navigating The Seven Seas: Leadership Lessons of the First African-American Father and Son to Serve at the Top of the Navy.
 In this lecture, they outline their seven “C”s of leadership: Character, Competence, Courage, Commitment, Caring, Communicating and Community, and tell their personal stories about overcoming racial barriers in the Navy over the course of 60 years of consecutive service.
 See their presentation on NAVY TV Read more about them in the Navy Log… Read the rest of this entry »

+Biography and images courtesy of the Naval History and Heritage Command.
 John Lawson was born in Philadelphia, Pennsylvania on 16 June 1837.
 In 1864, he was a member of USS Hartford‘s crew.
 During the Battle of Mobile Bay, 5 August 1864, while serving as a member of the ship’s berth deck ammunition party, he was seriously wounded but remained at his post and continued to supply Hartford‘s guns.
 For his heroism in this action, he was awarded the Medal of Honor.
 John Lawson died on 3 May 1919 in Philadelphia, Pennsylvania and is buried at Mount Peace Cemetery, Camden, New… Read the rest of this entry »

 Watch the story of the legendary Pea Island Life Savers, an all-black lifesaving crew that accomplished one of the most daring rescues in the annals of the Life Saving Service in 1896, saving the entire crew of the three-masted schooner E.S.
 Newman, for which they were posthumously awarded the Gold Lifesaving Medal by the Coast Guard.
 See it here on NavyTV.